naomi-m/naomi-m/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... https://www.linkedin.com/in/makishi/

-- NOTE ON ACCESS In compliance with the University of Pennsylvania academic integrity policies, public access to projects may be disabled.
+- NOTE ON ACCESS In compliance with the University of Pennsylvania academic integrity policies, public access to certain projects may be disabled.
 Please email me directly if you are a recruiter/prospective employer and would like access.
 Thank you.

 <!---